divi-portfolio/UBCO_Hackathon/README.md

 #What tools were used?
-echoAR (REST API interface for 3d model CDN) and Unity (for building relationships b/w models).
+echoAR (GUI and REST API interface for 3d model Content Delivery Network) and Unity (for building relationships b/w models).

-I had not used C#, Unity, echoAR prior to the project.

 #What did I do?
 Uploaded 3D models, developed metadata, tried to identify scaling factors for diameters, distance between planets and the interface of the Augemented reality.